Cozy Peach Kitchen

 Instructions

 • Drain water off of tofu and pat dry with a paper towel/clean cloth.
 Slice into ½ inch cubes.
-Transfer to a Tupperware container or large sealable bag.
-Sprinkle with 2 tablespoons corn starch, 2 tablespoons olive oil an ¼ teaspoon salt.
+Transfer to a closeable container or large sealable bag.
+Sprinkle with 2 tablespoons corn starch, 2 tablespoons olive oil, ¼ teaspoon salt, and freshly ground black pepper, to taste.
 Toss to evenly coat.

 • Add tofu to the sheet pan, leaving space between cubes.
-Bake at 420F for 25-30 minutes, or until crisp and golden.
+Bake at 425°F for 25 to 30 minutes, or until crisp and golden.

 • Meanwhile, make the peanut sauce.
 Heat peanut oil in a medium sauce pot (a large skillet also works) over medium heat.
 Once hot, add ginger and garlic.
-Sauté until lightly browned and aromatic, about 1 minute.
+Sauté until lightly browned and aromatic, about 1 to 2 minutes.

 • Add the peanut butter, coconut milk, soy sauce, rice vinegar, and sriracha.
 Whisk to combine.

-• Bring to a boil over high heat.
-Once boiling, reduce to simmer over medium-low, whisking occasionally to prevent sticking.
-Once thickened enough to coat the back of a spoon without sliding off, add the baked tofu.
+• Once thickened enough to coat the back of a spoon without sliding off, add the baked tofu.
 Stir to coat the tofu.

 • Serve immediately, or continue cooking if you prefer a thicker sauce.
 Garnish with fresh chopped cilantro and lime wedges.
 Enjoy!